Chipik0/Luminary-Concept/README.md

 # Luminary-Concept (Previously called NoteOS)
 An amateur project for **myself**.
 The **concept** of the future operating system.

-# V0.0.2.1
+# V0.0.3.0
 **In work**\
+Adding the ability to update the system inside Luminary 57%.\
 Adding a wallpaper changer function...
-80%.\
+95%.\
-Fixing a lot of lags...
+Fixing a lot of lags...\
+New boot animation\
 >Adding the possibility of implementing your own programs into the system...
 20%.\
 A file with the basis of the program code for the system will appear soon